NativeScript/NativeScript/e2e/ui-tests-app/README.md

 3. Debug test.
     - Run:

+        `npm run e2e-debug [android|ios]`
-        `npm run test-debug [android|ios]` in separate console and don't kill it.
+run in separate console and don't kill it.
 This command will start appium server and driver and use the installed app on the device but it will not execute tests.
     - Go to vs code debugging and use a config like:

     ```